 Sunday, December 14, 4 pm

 Bass Patrick Guetti, recipient of the ASF Birgit Nilsson Award (2014), presents an afternoon of music by W.A.
 Mozart, Franz Schubert, Giuseppe Verdi, and Richard Strauss, in addition to a variety of festive holiday classics.
-The concert concludes with a traditional Saint Lucia procession.
+The concert includes a traditional Saint Lucia procession.

 About the ASF Birgit Nilsson Award